FAQs - FPE CAP Application Process

 A. Yes!
 We recognize the value in building regional capacity for contraceptive care.
 Organizations are encouraged to carefully consider which health centers in their network would be best poised to start or expand family planning services.
 Note that while more than one health center within an organization may take part in FPE CAP, the maximum cash grant awarded to any organization cannot exceed $100,000.

-Because the needs and plans for each health center within an organization may vary, we do require a separate application package for each site you’d like us to consider for membership.
-However, many responses in the application form may be duplicated across sites as long as responses are applicable to each setting.
+Because the needs and plans for each health center within an organization may vary, note that some sections of the online application will require you to fill out details about each health center.
 Organizations may also opt to submit one integrated budget rather than a separate budget for each health center.

 A. Each FPE CAP health center should have at least one provider champion: a physician or advanced practice clinician committed to the goal of providing comprehensive contraceptive care (including LARC services) on-site.
-The core FPE CAP team should also include health center staff centrally involved in FPE CAP program implementation.
-Team size and composition will vary between health centers, but may include a clinic manager, MA or RN champion, lead health educator, CFO or billing manager, and/or community outreach staff.
-When designating your core FPE CAP team, consider not only which roles are immediately relevant to contraceptive services, but also staff interest & commitment to FPE CAP goals.
-Make your team a team of champions!
+The core FPE CAP team should also include staff champions centrally involved in FPE CAP program implementation: an administrative champion, data champion, RN/MA champion, and billing champion.
+These folks will serve as the main contacts for their technical areas with our FPE team.
+When designating your champions, consider not only which roles are immediately relevant to contraceptive services, but also staff interest and availability to advance FPE CAP goals.
+For example, it may be more appropriate for your women’s health nurse practitioner to serve as your provider champion rather than your medical director.

 Q. If now is not the right time for us to apply, are there other ways to be involved?

 A. Absolutely.
 We will select three cohorts over the life of the program, so you may choose to consider FPE CAP membership at another time.
-The application process for cohort 2 will begin in April 2019, and the application process for cohort 3 will begin in October 2019.
+The application process for Cohort 3 will begin in late fall 2019.
 Join our mailing list to stay in the loop about important program updates and announcements.

 If FPE CAP membership isn’t a great fit for your health center, there are several ways you can stay involved with FPE:

 Can’t make it in-person?
-Check out our online resources for patients and providers, including the REPP webinar series and recorded sessions from the January 2019 FPE Contraceptive Education and Training Conference.
+View recorded presentations and resources from the January 2019 FPE Contraceptive Education and Training Conference or check out our REPP webinar series for more online resources for patients and providers.
 Let us know what additional topics and technical resources you’d like to see covered in the future.

 Q. Is the cash grant amount for each year of the grant term, or for the entire two-year program?

 A. Cash grants in the amount of $38,000 - $100,00 will be awarded to organizations for the total two-year project period, not for each grant year.
-Payments will be disbursed at regular intervals during the program (quarterly or semiannually), as determined in the Memorandum of Agreement.
+Payments will be disbursed every six months, pending completion of project milestones.

 Q. Should I include contraceptive methods and insertion/removal services in my budget, or are those separate from the cash grant?